b-N-I-R-A-V/Video-Games-Market-Analysis/README.md

 * How have their sales figures varied between geographic regions over time?

 # Results
 Below are excerpts from the presentation file.
 The presentation file contains all of the results and recommendations.
+I recommend you to go through the video game market analysis presentation file to develop a complete understanding of the results.

 One of the assumptions from the stakeholders was that the market share remained the same for the 4 different regions highlighed in the dataset.
 This was effectively debunked with the help of the following line chart.
 This helped in improving our understanding about the market.
 <div align="center">
 <img width="683" alt="image" src="https://github.com/b-N-I-R-A-V/Video-Games-Market-Analysis/assets/153047871/73fab36a-e7fb-46cc-9254-300083b62876">